Global sales of smartphones continued to increase in the third quarter of 2017, with the Emerging APAC region showing the strongest growth.

 With Samsung deciding against launching its flagship Galaxy S8 at the Mobile World Congress next week, all the attention is with Huawei, Nokia and LG who will unveil new handsets.

-Just last week I heard about an Australian enterprise business who were buying an extended warranty for their corporate iPhones because they had been told their Apple warranty only lasts 12 months.
-At best this advice is a half-truth, and at worse it's downright misleading.
-So what is the truth about smartphone extended warranties and are they worth the money?
+Just last week I heard about an Australian enterprise buying an extended warranty for their corporate iPhones because they had been told their Apple warranty "only lasts 12 months."
+At best this advice is a half-truth.
+At worse, it's downright misleading!

 The Nokia brand is promising to rise from the dead with the launch of a new Android smartphone in early 2017.